 F. A home will not use un-vented heaters or open flame heaters.
 Portable heaters will be used in accordance with manufacture instructions.
 A home will install barriers or take other steps to ensure heating units are inaccessible to children.
-Heating units include hot water pipes, hot water baseboard heaters hotter than 110 degrees Fahrenheit, fireplaces, fireplace inserts and wood stoves.
+Heating units include hot water pipes, infrared heaters, ceramic heaters, hot water baseboard heaters hotter than 110 degrees Fahrenheit, fireplaces, fireplace inserts and wood stoves.

 G. All homes will have hot and cold running water.
 Water coming from a faucet will be below 110 degrees Fahrenheit in all areas accessible to children.
 A home may install a water tempering control valve ahead of all domestic water-heater piping.

 H. A caregiver must provide safe playing areas inside and outside the home.
 A caregiver’s inside and outside play areas must be safe, clean and free of any debris.

 I. A caregiver’s outside play area must be on the premises and approved by the registered authority.
 The caregiver will fence the outside play area when determined to be necessary for safety by the registered authority.
 The fence must be at least four feet high and will have one latched gate for emergency exits.
 For apartment buildings or residences with no outdoor play areas, a common park/playground can be used for outdoor play but will not be inspected or approved by the registered authority.
 The provider will ensure the play area is safe from hazards prior to allowing children to play.